nexodus-io/nexodus/docs/user-guide.md

 https://auth.try.nexodus.local/device?user_code=GTLN-RGKP
 ```

 Open the URL in your browser and provide the username and password that you used to create the zone, and follow the GUI's instructions.
-Once you are done granting the access to the device in the GUI, the relay node will be OnBoarded to the Relay Zone.
+Once you are done granting access to the device in the GUI, the relay node will be OnBoarded to the Relay Zone.

 #### Silent OnBoarding

-To OnBoard devices without any browser involvement you need to provide username and password in the CLI command
+To OnBoard devices without any browser involvement, you need to provide a username and password in the CLI command

 ```sh
 nexodus --hub-router --stun --username=kitteh1 --password=floofykittens https://try.nexodus.local